 -

-Improvements aside, I loved putting together this music and I hope you and your baby enjoy listening to it!
+I loved putting together this music and I hope you and your baby enjoy listening to it!